jiaohehu/NPreview/DOC-diagram.md

     drawanglearc {``\gamma``} (3,4) (4,4) (4,5)

+The `drawarc` instruction would draw an arc from point a to point b.

+    drawarc (6,10) (10,10) (14,10)

+The arc to be drawn will be understood to have a x-radius of 2 and y-radius of 1, and a rotation of 0.
+To change it you can set the 'x-radius', 'y-radius' and 'rotation'.

+    set x-radius 6
+    set y-radius 4
+    set rotation 30
+    drawarc (6,10) (10,10) (14,10)

+Note that the 'rotation' setting is in the unit of degrees and counterclockwise direction is the positive direction.

 The `rect` instruction draws a rectangle, `rect.parallelgram` draws a parallelgram, `rect.rhombus` draws a rhombus, and `rect.trapezoid` draws a trapezoid shape.